 Maybe in one of the bars, you will meet the President of this republic.
 Don‘t forget to read the local constitution and put the border control stamp to the passport on the checkpoint.

 3. ESPERANZA RESORT

-Esperanza Resort is in a 1-hours drive from the capital for a day of pleasures: the gourmet restaurant, beautiful nature and lake, SPA treatment, and sports activities are sure to leave a positive impression on you!
+Esperanza Resort is a 1-hours drive from the capital for a day of pleasure: the gourmet restaurant, beautiful nature and lake, SPA treatment, and sports activities are sure to leave a positive impression on you!

 MOM.CEO: What food to try and which restaurants not to miss?

 Petras Staselis: Vilnius offers a very diverse restaurant scene that offers Jewish, Italian, Black Sea region cuisines and of course the Nordic touches.